-I once heard a story that went something like this: Jeb and Bubba, were sitting on a porch drinking sarsaparilla on a hot summer's day.
+I once heard a story that went something like this: Jeb and Bubba were sitting on a porch drinking sarsaparilla on a hot summer's day.
 Jeb's hound dog was lying beside them.
 Every once in a while, the old hound let out a howl.
 Bubba asks Jeb, "What's wrong with your dog?
 Jeb looks down at the old hound and says, "Oh, he's just lying on a nail."
-Bubba exclaims, "Well, why don’t he get up?!!!"
-Jeb shrugged and says, "I recon it don’t hurt enough yet."
+Bubba exclaims, "Well, why doesn't he get up?!!!"
+Jeb shrugged and says, "I reckon it doesn't hurt enough yet."

-When you come from a blue-collar family with depression-era thinking, like I did, you're told to get a good city job with a pension and be happy.
-Just "do your time” and when you retire you'll get a check every month for just having done your job for 20, 25 or 30 years.
+When you come from a blue-collar family with depression-era thinking, as I did, you're told to get a good city job with a pension and be happy.
+Just "do your time," and when you retire, you'll get a check every month for only having done your job for 20, 25, or 30 years.
 So, when I landed a job as a New York City Subway worker, the celebration was on par with the second coming of Jesus.
 In my family's eyes, I made it!
 My mother no longer had to worry because I'd be taken care of for the rest of my life.
 Wait…was this a job or welfare?
-"Do my time" actually sounded more like a prison sentence.
+"Do my time" actually sounded more like a prison sentence?

-It was all very exciting to me.
-I was captivated with working in the belly of the beast which was the heart and soul of New York City.
+It was all fascinating to me.
+I was captivated by working in the belly of the beast, which was the heart and soul of New York City.
 I loved being a part of moving five million people per day in the greatest city in the world, but something was not right.
-I didn't realize it at the time, but I was laying on a nail.
+I didn't realize it at the time, but I was lying on a nail.

-One day, working a Sunday night shift on the R Line, from 95th Street in Brooklyn to Continental Avenue in Queens.
-I hated working the R Line because it never comes out above the ground like almost every other line that runs up on an elevated section of track at a certain point.
+One Sunday evening, I was assigned to the R Line, from 95th Street in Brooklyn to Continental Avenue in Queens.
+I hated working the R Line because it has no sections that run above ground.
+Almost every other line comes out of the ground on an elevated section of track at a certain point.
 Plus, it was a local – making all of the 44 station stops.
-Sensing my unhappiness, a senior motorman looked at me and said, "Kid, don't be down, this is a great job.
+Sensing my unhappiness, a senior motorman looked at me and said, "Kid, don't be down; this is a great job!
 You will always have a shirt on your back.
 It will never be a silk shirt, but you'll always have a shirt."
 Screeching train brakes went off in my head!
 It was a sobering moment.
-The more I thought about it the clearer it became to me.
-He was right, my bosses were not wearing metaphorical silk shirts.
+The more I thought about it, the clearer it became to me.
+He was right; my bosses were not wearing metaphorical silk shirts.
 And that was ok, for them, I suppose, but for me – I wanted a silk shirt.
 I started looking around and noticed who was wearing silk shirts.
-It was lawyers, doctors and business owners.
-That's when I decided that I am going to get off of my nail become a business owner.
+It was lawyers, doctors, and business owners.
+That's when I decided that I would get off of my nail and become a business owner.

-Then the head-trash began – you know - that little inner critic that starts talking to you when think about starting something new.
+Then the head-trash began – you know - that little inner critic that starts talking to you when we think about starting something new.
 "You are a government worker with an Associate's Degree.
-You have no business experience, no real education and certainly don't have the millions of dollars required to start a business.
+You have no business experience and no real education.
+Certainly, you don't have the millions of dollars required to start a business.
 How are you going to make such a drastic career change?"
 So, I set out to learn what I needed to know.
-Over the next few years I read dozens of business books and attended seminar after seminar.
-I learned that a franchise is a business with training wheels and most importantly - I didn't need a million dollars to start.
+Over the next few years, I read dozens of business books and attended tons of seminars.
+I learned that a franchise is a business with training wheels.
+You're in business for yourself but not by yourself.
+Most importantly - I didn't need a million dollars to start.

-I have had good times in business I was earning on a monthly basis what I used to earn per year as a government manager.
+I have had good times in business.
+I was earning every month what I used to make per year as a government manager.
 I have also had bad times when I've lost a ton of money.
-But loss of money is temporary if you keep moving forward and choosing uncertainty.
-In the words of the immortal Jim Morrison, singer and lyricist of the Doors music group; “Is your life enough to make a movie about?"
+But the loss of funds is temporary if you keep moving forward and choosing uncertainty.
+In the words of the immortal Jim Morrison, singer and lyricist of the Doors music group, "Is your life enough to make a movie about?"

 Since you stuck it out till the end of the blog, here is a FREE download of my Franchise 101 Guidebook just in case you decide to change your life through Franchise Ownership. :) https://info.tomscarda.com/download